Who doesn’t have some lab pet peeves?

 - The golden one.
 They get Cell, Science, and Nature papers.
 Their experiments always work.
 The PI loves them to pieces.
 How do they do it?
 You don’t know, but somehow it’s just not fair.
 Damn it.

 - The perturbed lab bench.
 You go home at 7PM and when you come back the next morning, your lab bench is not quite the same.
 You can just sense it.
 You have this feeling that stuff has been moved around.
 Pipettors are not in the same place?
 Stuff missing?
 Something seems really wrong.
 Was someone using your lab bench?
 Or is it just paranoia?
+Or flipping it around, are you just a little too attached or possessive of your bench?

 - The lone wolf.
 Yeah, everyone in the lab has their own work to do and career and life to think about, but this person is in it just for themselves to an extreme.
 They generally do not share reagents, work cooperatively (e.g. help out changing each other’s media on cells over the weekend), or help out labmates with protocols or advice.